tannewt/wa-law.org/site/org/washington_education_association/README.md

 ### [SB 5166](/bill/2025-26/sb/5166/) - Operating budget, supp.  👎1
 * 👎💵 Janie White

+### [SB 5177](/bill/2025-26/sb/5177/) - Considering the experiences of historically marginalized and underrepresented groups when identifying professional development resources on certain topics. 👍1

 ### [SB 5179](/bill/2025-26/sb/5179/) - Education complaint process 👍1

 ### [SB 5180](/bill/2025-26/sb/5180/) - Securing the rights of students to have a safe, civil, and respectful learning community. 👍1